p-iacone88/Regex-Tutorial/gist-template.md

 /$
 ```

-To start, this regular expression uses the `^` anchor to denote the start of the string, while the `$` anchor asserts the end.
-This beginning and end combination will ensure the entirety of the string will be matched.
+To start, this regular expression uses two anchors; one to mark the beginning of the string and the other to mark the end of the string.
+The `^` anchor denotes the start of the string, while the `$` anchor asserts the end.
+This beginning and end combination will ensure the entirety of the string will be matched and everything in between is to be checked.

 ### Quantifiers